We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Bathing in essential oils can also work well for a variety of skin conditions, especially if you’re trying to treat hard-to-reach areas like your back.
 Simply add up to 10 drops of oil to a running bath.
 Take your time getting out of the tub, as the oils can make the surfaces slippery.

-Topical uses of essential oils may lead to rashes and irritation if you don’t dilute them beforehand with a carrier oil.
+Topical uses of essential oils may lead to rashes and irritation if you don’t dilute them beforehand with a carrier oil, such as jojoba or olive oil.

 Before using the oils, place a small amount of diluted essential oils on your skin — say on your forearm — and wait 24 hours to check for an allergic reaction.